-Holiday brunches are some of my favourite meals!
-While the kids are dreaming about presents under the tree, I’m fantasizing about all those leisurely, festive brunches with family and friends during the holidays.
-And if any of your people have gluten allergies or sensitivities, you’ll definitely want to have this Gluten-free Holiday Ham and Rice Benedict with Blender Cranberry Hollandaise sauce recipe on hand!
+It's also Weight Watchers Friendly.
 And it's because I don't have gluten-free bread around and I always have rice, that I made naturally gluten-free rice the base of this recipe.
 But what I love most about this recipe is that you can use leftover rice AND leftover ham as well.
 And if you're anything like me, you're always on the hunt for recipes for both; and not just during the holidays, but all year 'round!

 I love Eggs Benedict so much so that when I go out for breakfast or brunch I just can't bring myself to order anything else, even if I try.
 But I don't like to eat out very often because it's not only costly, I can't control the ingredients.
 And that's important to me.
 I love that I can make this at home and it's not only full of healthy stuff, it's quick and easy to make!
 I also eat a lot of rice because it's not only convenient and budget-friendly, but because there are numerous nutritional advantages:

 - Rice is a delicious and versatile, slow burning complex carb that provides long lasting energy.

 - It’s naturally sodium, cholesterol and gluten-free and low allergen.

 - Rice is the ideal pre and post-workout food because it’s a slow burning complex carb that provides long lasting energy.

 For this muffin tin eggs benedict, you'll need:

 - old/sharp cheddar cheese * I use low-fat